google/WebFundamentals/src/content/en/updates/2018/10/watch-video-using-picture-in-picture.md

 Here's what you can expect to see in the near future:

-- Picture-in-Picture will be supported in Chrome OS and Android O.
+- Picture-in-Picture will be supported in Android O.
 - Web developers will be able to [add custom Picture-in-Picture controls].

 ## Resources {: #resources }